RizanAbdulSalam/RizanAbdulSalam/README.md

  ## My Skills
-   Front-end Languages such as HTML,CSS,JS and in Back-End Basic C++
+   Front-End Languages such as HTML,CSS,JS and in Back-End Basic C++

   <br>